Council of Pisa (1135): Excommunication and Condemnation

 The first order of business was the excommunication of antipope Anacletus II and his supporters, including Roger II of Sicily.
 This was followed by the removal of the bishops of Halberstadt, Liege, Valence, Arezzo, Acera, and Moderna, and the archbishop of Milan all on the charges of simony or giving support to Anacletus II.
 All schismatic ordinations were condemned.

 Henry the Monk was brought before the council and condemned on the charge of maintaining heretical views.
 He was ordered to cease his preaching and return to a monastery.

 Templars

-The Templar Order met the clergy of north-west Italy for the first time at Pisa.
 Bernard of Clairvaux called on the assembled clergy to allow the Knights Templar commanderies in their own jurisdictions.
-Innocent set the precedent by giving a mark of gold each year to the Templar order.
-This donation was matched by the bishops who all gave a silver mark apiece.
+The importance of the Templars was demonstrated at the council, where Pope Innocent II praised their support during the papal schism and encouraged a closer bond between the order and the assembled bishops.
+The Templar Rule was given additional provisions governing fasts and feast days by Innocent.
+He also set a precedent by pledging a mark of gold each year to the Templar order, which was matched by the bishops who each gave a silver mark apiece.
+The council was pivotal to the Templar's establishment in the Bologna area, while the archbishop of Pisa, after the synod, was instrumental in the establishment of Templar commanderies in the surrounding region.